Persian Saffron Chicken

 Why I love this recipe

 - It’s fast.
-The chicken cooks quickly, and if you marinate it ahead of time, the whole dish is ready in under 20 minutes.
+If I marinate the chicken ahead of time, the whole dish cooks in under 20 minutes.

 - It LOOKS fancy.
 Make this for date night or when you’re hosting, and everyone will be impressed.
 Only you will know how easy it actually was!

-- Two bonus cooking methods!
-While I’m a sucker for the grill, I also went ahead and tested the stovetop and oven methods as well, just in case.
+- Multiple cooking options.
+While I’m a sucker for the grill, I also tested the stovetop and oven versions so you can make it in any season.

 ★★★★★ REVIEW